linlifengx/sparrow/README.md

 #Sparrow
 Sparrow is a C-style toy language and implemented with [llvm](http://llvm.rog).
 It also is a object-oriented language similar to JAVA.
-It use Boehm GC.
+It integrates Boehm GC.
 Program will be complied to a native executable file.

 ##Requirement
 flex 2.5+
 bison 2.4+
-llvm 3.2+
+llvm 3.2
+os linux i386

+##Building
+    git clone git://github.com/linlifengx/sparrow.git
+    cd sparrow
+    make

+##Usage
+    ./sprc [options] file

+    Options:
+      -S            Compile to ir file
+      -s            Compile to asm file
+      -c            Compile to object file, but do not link -o <file>     Place the output into <file>

 ##Examples